adammmmm/hitless-key-rollover/README.md

 ### What it does

 It will create a dictionary of 52 key ids.
 All with maximum CKN/CAK lengths of random hex strings.
 The start-time will be current time plus the ROLLINTERVAL.
-It'll then log in to all HOSTS and show the current key-chains and see if KEYCHAIN-NAME exists.
+It'll then log in to all HOSTS and show time source, the current key-chains and see if KEYCHAIN-NAME exists.

 After that some checks occur that NTP is active, the active send key and receive key are the same, that there are no next keys/times in the chain and appends the active key to a list.

 Then comes a check that we've got as many keys appended to the list as we have HOSTS after which we'll make sure every key is the same by making it a set instead of list.

-This information allows us to create the template jinja2 file populated with the 52 key id dict where the active key will be exempted.
+This information is then used to create a template j2 file populated with the 52 key id dictionary where the active key will be exempted.

-Eventually, we connect to all devices again and commit the configuration with a comment that will let people know what's happened.
+Eventually, it connects to all devices again and commit the configuration with a comment that will let people know what's happened.

 ---